Parents Urged To Vaccinate Children Against Polio - UrduPoint

 Parents Urged To Vaccinate Children Against Polio

-Chagai, (UrduPoint / Pakistan Point News - 28th Nov, 2023) Assistant Commissioner Taftan Waqar Ahmed on Monday has urged parents to play their role in the success of the anti-polio campaign by vaccinating their children up to the age of five against the polio virus.
+Chagai, (UrduPoint / Pakistan Point News - 28th Nov, 2023) Assistant Commissioner (AC) Taftan Waqar Ahmed on Tuesday urged the parents to play their role in the success of the anti-polio campaign by vaccinating their children up to the age of five years against the crippling disease.

 Speaking to the polio workers, he pledged the support of the Levies Force to provide security to the polio teams and to inspect their performance.